Hydration Review Mdvora

 Pros

-• ✓ Multiple size options from 1.5L to 3L
+• ✓ Multiple capacity options available

-• ✓ Lightweight at 0.42 pounds when empty
+• ✓ Lightweight at 0.42 pounds empty

 Cons